Safe Reinforcement Learning Using Black-Box Reachability Analysis: Evaluation

 For each robot, to perform reachability analysis with Algorithm \ref{alg:LipReachability}, we collect $500$ time steps of noisy state/input data (as per \eqref{eq:data}) offline in an empty environment while applying random control inputs.
 We found this quantity of data sufficient to ensure safety empirically; we leave a formal analysis of the minimum amount of data for future work.

-We parameterize the environment \tb{model} as an ensemble of neural networks, each modeling a Gaussian distribution over future states and observations.
+We parameterize the environment \tbold{model} as an ensemble of neural networks, each modeling a Gaussian distribution over future states and observations.
 Each network has $4$ layers, with hidden layers of size 200, and leaky ReLU activations with a negative slope of $0.01$.
-We use a stochastic model for this ensemble, meaning that the ensemble predicts the parameters of a probability distribution, which is then sampled to produce a state as in \cite{chua2018deep}.
+We use a stochastic model wherein the ensemble predicts the parameters of a probability distribution, which is sampled to produce a state as in \cite{chua2018deep}.

-\textit{Goal-Based Environments.} For the Turtlebot 3, and the quadrotor the task is to navigate to a random circular goal region $\statespace\goal \subset \statespace$ while avoiding randomly-generated obstacles $\statespace\obs \subset \statespace$.
-Each robot starts in a safe location at the center of the obstacle map.
-Each task is episodic; an episode ends if the robot reaches the goal, crashes, or exceeds a time limit.
+\textit{Goal-Based Environments.} The Turtlebot 3 and the quadrotor seek to navigate to a random circular goal region $\statespace\goal \subset \statespace$ while avoiding randomly-generated obstacles $\statespace\obs \subset \statespace$.
+Each robot starts in a safe location at the center of the map.
+Each task is episodic, ending if the robot reaches the goal, crashes, or exceeds a time limit.
 Both robots have uncertain, noisy dynamics as in \eqref{eq:sys}.
 We discretize time at $10$ Hz.

 The Turtlebot's control inputs are longitudinal velocity in $[0.00,0.25]$ m/s and angular velocity in $[-0.5, 0.5]$ rad/s (these are the bounds of $\actionspace_k$).
 The robot has wheel encoders, plus a planar lidar that generates $18$ range measurements evenly spaced in a $180^\circ$ arc in front of the robot.
 The robot requires $\nbrk = 6$ time steps to stop, so we set $\nplan = 8$.